 Starring Ryan Reynolds, Josh Brolin, Zazie Beets, Morena Baccarin, Julian Dennison, Terry Crews

 Being both blessed and cursed, Wade Wilson (Reynolds) is back, and so is his zany alter-ego, Deadpool.
 This time, after a significant tragedy, Wade reevaluates his life and seeks redemption in saving a delinquent mutant kid from a mysterious time traveler, Cable (Brolin).
 Needing help for his new purpose in life, Wade recruits a group of mutants to be a part of his team, the X-Force (which he acknowledges is pretty derivative).
 Reynolds is a perfect Deadpool.
 He carries off the joke a minute, rogue hero with ease, with this outing providing better action sequences and a more engaging plot.
-That being said, the meta humor isn’t as fresh as it was first go-around and that’s to be expected.
-There’s still enough juice to be consistently funny, clever, and exciting.
+That being said, the meta-humor isn’t as fresh as it was first go-around and that’s to be expected, but there’s still enough juice to be consistently funny, clever, and exciting.
 The non-stop references are a blast as well.